 Even though this breathing strategy may seem suspiciously basic, there is solid scientific evidence supporting its magic powers.
 For example, as Rosenberg notes, some research of slow deep breathing during meditation has shown that the technique may slow down a person’s brain waves.
 Normally, when people are awake, they have a lot of fast brain waves (a frequency of about 15 cycles per second).
 “But when we breathe slowly, we start to see more waves associated with sleep, such as Alpha waves, which are about 12 to 13 [cycles per second],” Rosenberg says.

-On top of that, focusing your attention on breathing and counting may simply help to redirect your mind away from daily worries, says Terry Cralle, RN, certified clinical sleep educator and Saatva sleep consultant.
+On top of that, focusing your attention on breathing and counting may simply help to redirect your mind away from daily worries, says Terry Cralle, RN, certified clinical sleep educator.
 “You’re not thinking about things you needed to do at work,” she says.
 “You’re not thinking about cleaning the house or your to-do list.”

 Slow deep breathing may be particularly helpful for people suffering from pain issues, which in turn affect their sleep, Cralle notes.
 In a study published in the journal Pain Medicine, researchers found that the technique helps to attenuate the perception of pain.